About THAT'S WHAT SHE SAID

 The national dialogue around sexual harassment is a watershed moment for our time.
 Now comes the next step: Men and women working together to solve the problem.
 If this moment has taught us one thing, it is that this isn’t a female problem.
 It’s also a male a problem.

-THAT’S WHAT SHE SAID (William Morrow; On Sale: January 30, 2018 is a clarion call by veteran journalist Joanne Lipman for how men can join the conversation to close the gender gap—including steps they can take right now, alongside women, to move toward a solution.
+THAT’S WHAT SHE SAID (William Morrow; January 30, 2018) is a clarion call by veteran journalist Joanne Lipman for how men can join the conversation to close the gender gap—including steps they can take right now, alongside women, to move toward a solution.

 Lipman goes beyond the current focus on sexual harassment to examine the broader culture.
 Not every woman has been sexually assaulted.
 But every woman knows what it feels like to be marginalized, interrupted, or overlooked.
 Every woman has experienced the respect gap.
 Every woman knows how it feels to be invisible, or for her ideas somehow not heard until they are repeated by a man who gets the credit.